-Rule 7.
-Subpoenas
+RULE 7.
+SUBPENAS

-Subpoenas authorized by the Committee for the attendance of witnesses or the production of memoranda, documents, records, or any other material may be issued by the Chairman, the Vice Chairman, or any member of the Committee designated by the Chairman, and may be served by any person designated by the Chairman, Vice Chairman or member issuing the subpoenas.
-Each subpoena shall have attached thereto a copy of S. Res.
-400 of the 94th Congress, and a copy of these rules.
+Subpenas authorized by the Committee for the attendance of witnesses or the production of memoranda, documents, records or any other material may be issued by the Chairman, the Vice Chairman, or any member of the Committee designated by the Chairman, and may be served by any person designated by the Chairman, Vice Chairman or member issuing the subpenas.
+Each subpena shall have attached thereto a copy of S. Res.
+400, 94th Congress, 2nd Session and a copy of these rules.